 Hip abduction exercises should not be the highest priority on your gym list.
 However, implementing them into your routine can strengthen key hip muscles to build an underserved group and completely tone your backside.
 This workout can also prevent the potential for future pain, especially for those who work sedentary positions.

 Remember, incorporating hip abduction with your lower body routine (specifically days where you work on your glutes) will help you remember this muscle group.
+Make sure you counter these moves with some inner thigh exercises as well, ensuring your adductors and abductors are worked evenly.
 Keep it between two and three days a week, and you will feel the difference in your hip strength and see the difference in your backside!

 Buy a Fabric Hip Band (It's the best tool you can have for your glute workouts!)